Lyton-Knight/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 9-firstdirdeletion will delete the dir /tmp/my_first_directory The file 10-back will change the current working directory to the previous one The file 11-list will display files including hidden file
+The file 9-firstdirdeletion will delete the dir /tmp/my_first_directory The file 10-back will change the current working directory to the previous one The file 11-list will display files including hidden file The file 12-file_type will return the type of a file